-We have audited the accompanying financial statements of Jobs Micro financing Institution EAD ("the Company"), including a statement of financial position as at 31 December 2016, income statement, statement of changes in equity and cash flow statement for the year ended on that date, as well as explanatory notes to the financial statements that also contain generalized disclosure of material accounting policies.
+We have audited the accompanying financial statements of JOBS Micro Financing Institution EAD ("the Company"), including a statement of financial position as at 31 December 2017, comprehensive income statement, statement of changes in equity and cash flow statement for the year ended on that date, as well as explanatory notes to the financial statements that also contain generalized disclosure of material accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 December 2016 and of its financial performance and its cash flows for the year then ended in accordance with the International Financial Reporting Standards (IFRS) adopted by the European Union (EU).
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 December 2017 and of its financial performance and its cash flows for the year then ended in accordance with the International Financial Reporting Standards (IFRS) adopted by the European Union (EU).